pagienge/VMassist/README.md

 # Health check script for Azure Agent on Linux - waagent
 VMassist is a combination of bash and python scripts intended to be used to diagnose issues with the Azure agent in a Linux VM, and related issues with the general health of the VM.

-Running the VMassist.sh script will generate a serial-console-friendly summary of checks, as the intent is to identify common issues and present them in an easy-to-consume format given that troubleshooting is often done in the limited-size serial console  Further logging is done to /var/log/azure
+Output is intended to be viewed in the serial console and provide pointers to solve some well-known issues, as well as certain deviations from best practice which can affect VM availability.

 ## Prerequisites
 There are two components of the script